acritelli/cloudformation-unixtime/README.md

 | UnixTimeLambdaS3Key    | The S3 key location for the UnixTime Lambda code, as a .zip file    |
 | State                  | A European state to query the WorldTimeAPI for                      |

-The template provides a single output:
+The Template provides a single output:

 | Output Name |                            Description                            |
 | ----------- | ----------------------------------------------------------------- |